 This was happening on many of the main English-language news sites, including the BBC, CNN, and the FT.
 The BBC and CNN eventually closed their comment threads — in part because of trolls.
 The FT reacted by launching an “invite only” discussion area called the Long Room.
 I arranged an invite — I was writing on international finance and economics elsewhere by this time — and found that none of the trolls were inside, and there was some actual decent discussion.
 However, with significantly fewer users, this forum was quiet, with many dormant discussion threads.

-Years later, in August 2015, I noticed an extraordinary story about a court case won by a former Russian troll.
+Years later, in August 2015, I noticed an extraordinary story about a court case won by a former Russian ‘troll’.
 Lyudmila Savchuk had successfully sued her former employer, a St Petersburg company named in the report as Internet Research.
-Lyudmila had quit her job because she came to believe the work was ethically wrong.
+Lyudmila had quit her job after deliberately setting out to expose the activities of the company.
 In court, she sued her former employers for labor law infringements, and demanded symbolic damages of just one ruble, and demanded that Internet Research be closed.
 However, the main aim of the case was to prove and highlight the fact that Kremlin trolls were flooding the domestic and foreign internet with pro-Putin commentary.
 The Petrogradsky district court granted her damages, but refused to close down Internet Research — who Lyudmila claimed still employed hundreds of people, mostly students.

 No one really paid much attention to this news.
 For me, it was simply an interesting confirmation of a theory that these annoying Russia-focused users on the FT were indeed state-backed trolls.
 Internet Research wouldn’t cross my mind again for a couple of years, when it returned to the news (in a much larger way) as the Internet Research Agency — a key entity used in Putin’s attack on the societies and democratic systems of multiple EU and NATO countries.